Estimated reading time: 3 minutes

 That’s the key to the biodiversity plan that has led us to grow a big collection of varieties.
 It’s also one of the features of our Appreciate Apples short course.

-For the moment at least, the beautiful Gravenstein will continue to hold it’s place in the crazy biodiverse mix in our orchards.
+For the moment at least, the beautiful Gravenstein will continue to hold its place in the crazy biodiverse mix in our orchards.

 Related Articles